Lacrymology/states/doc/usage.rst

 A good balance can be repositories on the salt master **and** an 2nd remote in elsewhere for backup purpose.

-An other good reasons to have host git repositories in the salt master, is that Salt don't support GitFS for pillars.
+Another good reason to have host git repositories in the salt master, is that Salt don't support GitFS for pillars.
 Thus, a git-hook for push can be turned on that will make pillars ``git pull``'ed each time new changes are pushed.

-Unless an other mecanism to trigger a git pull on the master is implemented, such as a cronjob, the pillars need to be updated manually on the salt master.
+Unless another mechanism to trigger a git pull on the master is implemented, such as a cronjob, the pillar need to be updated manually on the salt master.

 States